jesse-wei/jessewei.dev-PaperMod/content/posts/setup_site/index.md

     └── review
 ```

-My Teaching page has a list layout because `teaching/` doesn't have an `index.md`.
-Besides the single `act.md`, the rest of the content is in directories with an `index.md` file and images in `img/` (I prefer this to putting images in `static/`).
-The comp110 writeup is accessible via [jessewei.dev/teaching/comp110](https://jessewei.dev/teaching/comp110).
+My [Teaching](/teaching) page has a list layout because `teaching/` doesn't have an `index.md`.
+The `comp110/` directory is a single because it has an `index.md`.
+It's accessible by [jessewei.dev/teaching/comp110](https://jessewei.dev/teaching/comp110).
+It also contains an `img/` directory that's accessible from `index.md`.
+The images could go in `/static/`, but I prefer bundling them with the page.

+It's possible to have a list layout within a list layout, and [jessewei.dev/teaching/act](https://jessewei.dev/teaching/act) is an example.
+However, it must have an `_index.md` file (note the underscore) since it's a non-leaf.

+See [Page Bundles](https://gohugo.io/content-management/page-bundles/) for more details.

 ### $\LaTeX{}$